powsybl/powsybl-core/docs/grid_model/additional.md

 **Specifications**

-The values `Regulating` and `Mode` are required and `TargetValue` is required if the `Terminal` is set
+The values `Regulating` and `Mode` are always required. `TargetValue` is required when the `Terminal` is set.

 `Terminal` is optional.
 If not set, the local terminal of the connectable will be used.
 Once a `Terminal` has been set, it is considered a `Remote` terminal even if it is the connectable Terminal (local).
-`TargetValue` is used only if the `Terminal` is set.
-Otherwise, the local target voltage or reactive value is used
+`TargetValue` is used only when the `Terminal` is set.
+Otherwise, the local target voltage or reactive value is used.

 Regulation `Mode` has the following values :
 - `VOLTAGE`